dorenes/OS-post-install/README.md

 # OS-post-install
-Project for the post instalation of a new OS
+Project for the post installation of a new OS

 # Installation